 11. Buy a Beautiful Fes Carpet

-Fes is known for its handicrafts, and most notably its rugs.
+Fes is known for its handicrafts and, most notably, its rugs.
 Carpet sellers are all over the main streets of the medina, each with stunning Moroccan designs to show.
-A French woman living in Marrakech advised us to go to a certain shop (across the street of Café El Khmissa), which will give you an honest price.
+A French woman living in Marrakech advised us to go to a certain shop (across the street from Café El Khmissa), to a shop that’ll give you an honest price.

 Bus to Fes